OEM schedules

 Benefits of using Simply Fleet for OEM Service Schedule

 Simply Fleet provides an efficient way to manage OEM service schedules across a fleet of vehicles.
 Ensuring that vehicles are serviced according to the OEM guidelines.
-This is important for preserving resale value and avoiding unplanned downtime.
+This is important for preserving resale value and avoiding unplanned vehicle downtime.
 Additionally, adhering to these guidelines can help guarantee warranty coverage from OEMs.

 Furthermore, having fleet management software in place allows for easy tracking of service history.
 We can share this with potential buyers when it comes time to resell vehicles.
 Ultimately, Simply Fleet provides a comprehensive solution for managing vehicle maintenance schedules across an entire fleet of vehicles.

-Simply Fleet is designed to help fleet managers reduce downtime and vehicle maintenance costs by ensuring that vehicles follow an accurate service schedule.
+Simply Fleet is designed to help fleet managers reduce downtime and vehicle maintenance repair costs by ensuring that vehicles follow an accurate service schedule.
 With just a few clicks, users can easily edit time and mile intervals, due-soon thresholds, and add/edit/remove service reminders across their entire fleet.
 This helps them remain compliant and reduce service costs while simplifying the process of managing preventative maintenance.

 Conclusion